Congo sees first case of Ebola in Goma, near Rwanda border | DW | 14.07.2019

 Spreading south

-The infected individual with the case reported on Sunday contracted the virus in Butembo, 200 kilometers (124 miles) to the north, where he interacted with Ebola patients.
-He developed systems last week before taking a bus to Goma, where he went to a clinic and tested positive for Ebola.
+The infected individual with the case reported on Sunday contracted the virus in Butembo, 200 kilometers to the north, where he interacted with Ebola patients.
+He developed symptoms last week before taking a bus to Goma.
+He then went to a clinic in the city and tested positive for Ebola.

 "Due to the speed with which the patient has been identified and isolated, as well as the identification of all bus passengers from Butembo, the risk of spreading to the rest of the city of Goma remains low," the Congolese Health Ministry said.